Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Price Optimization

-Compared to the price optimization problem in the traditional MNL model, the primary challenge of solving \eqref{opt: opq-price} stems from the complex expression of $\rev{\opq{S}{\bm r_S}{\rho}}$, which encompasses $2^{|S|} -1$ traditional revenues terms, as shown in Eq. \eqref{eq:rev-opq-averse}.
-The summation of exponential terms makes it challenging to solve the first-order conditions directly.
+Compared to the price optimization problem in the traditional MNL model, the primary challenge of solving \eqref{opt: opq-price} stems from the complex expression of $ \Rev \left( \Opq_{(k)}(T, S,\bm r_S,\rho) \right)$, which encompasses $2^{|T|} - \sum_{m=0}^{k-1} \binom{|T|}{m} $ traditional revenue terms, as shown in Eq. \eqref{eq:rev-k-order}.
+Since the opaque revenue contains exponentially many terms, it is challenging to solve the first-order conditions directly.
 Recall that for the traditional MNL model, it is well established that offering every product at the same price is optimal (see, e.g., \citealt{hopp2005product}).
 Surprisingly, we discover that uniform pricing remains optimal for the Opaque-MNL model.
-Specifically, for any $S \subseteq \cal N$, let $r_S^*$ represent the optimal uniform price under the traditional MNL model.
+Specifically, for any assortment $S \subseteq \cal N$, let $r_S^*$ represent the optimal uniform price under the traditional MNL model.
 Theorem \ref{thm-pricing} (proved in Section \ref{sec:pricing-proof}) shows that the optimal prices of \eqref{opt: opq-price} are $ \rho = r_i = r_S^* $, for all $ i \in S$.
 For $r \geq 0$, let $r \ones_S \in \mathbb{R} $ denote the price vector for the assortment $S$, where all prices are set to $r$.